dogweather/forkful/content/en/typescript/files-and-io/writing-to-standard-error.md

 ---
 date: 2024-02-03 19:03:34.228225-07:00
-description: "In TypeScript, writing to standard error (stderr) is a process of sending\
+description: "How to: TypeScript, being a superset of JavaScript, relies on the underlying\
-  \ error messages or logs directly to the error output stream of the environment\u2026"
+  \ JS runtime environment (like Node.js) for writing to stderr.
+Here's how you\u2026"
 lastmod: '2024-03-13T22:44:59.873267-06:00'
 model: gpt-4-0125-preview
-summary: In TypeScript, writing to standard error (stderr) is a process of sending error messages or logs directly to the error output stream of the environment (e.
+summary: TypeScript, being a superset of JavaScript, relies on the underlying JS runtime environment (like Node.js) for writing to stderr.
 title: Writing to standard error
 weight: 25
 ---